 Students also tend to the garden (weeding, watering, mulching, and/or planting in the rainy season).

-This lesson can also be combined with an observation walk along the channel or from/to your school.
+Field Trip can also be combined with an observation walk along the channel or from/to your school.